-Support the local business when visiting Vietnam
+Support the local businesses when visiting Vietnam

 Tourism provides a large income for most Vietnamese provinces, especially in rural areas.
 By supporting local businesses, shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
 The more visitors make use of local services, the better the quality is enhanced.
 Furthermore, getting to know the locals can offer the best experience you can ask for on your trip.
 Here are a few ways you can help the local economies.

 Hanoi’s delicate souvenirs you should buy are a good reminder of places you’ve been to.
-Vietnam has plenty of traditional handicraft villages and their products are of incredible finesse.
+Vietnam has plenty of traditional handicraft villages, and their products are of incredible finesse.
 Buying these plays a crucial in promoting the local cultures and traditional businesses.

 Vietnam has many traditional handicrafts villages